Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Experimental Setup

 \item \textbf{Vision-aided mmWave beam prediction (V-A-BP)} \cite{alrabeiah2020millimeter}\footnote{It is worth mentioning that V-A-BP and MMFF-Net are not intended to solve the same type of problem.
-Therefore, adjustments are made to the reproduction of the V-A-BP under our evaluation metrics in Section \ref{Performance}, which may incur some fairness issues.}: In \cite{alrabeiah2020millimeter}, a vision-aided mmWave beam prediction approach is proposed to predict the optimal mmWave beam directly from RGB images by degenerating the task to an image classification one.
-However, the pre-defined codebook is with a limited angular resolution.
-Therefore, the images where the vehicle is at similar positions are classified into one category.
-Consequently, RSU uses the same beam to communicate with the vehicle at similar positions, which inevitably leads to the deviation of beam alignment and the reduction of communication rate, especially when the antenna array is large.
+Therefore, adjustments are made to the reproduction of the V-A-BP under our evaluation metrics in Section \ref{Performance}, which may incur some fairness issues.}: In \cite{alrabeiah2020millimeter}, the proactive beamforming task is degenerated to an image classification one and RGB images are utilized to predict the optimal beam from a pre-defined codebook.
+The images where the vehicle is at similar positions are classified into one category.
+Consequently, RSU uses the same beam to communicate with the vehicle at similar positions, which inevitably leads to the deviation of beam alignment.

-\item \textbf{Image-aided predictive beamforming (I-A-PB)}: A uni-modal data based scheme that utilizes images to predict the vehicle position is designed.
-ResNet-18 and GRU are adopted to extract the 2D-visual feature and temporal feature.
-These features are processed by an MLP to predict the vehicle position.
-The I-A-PB scheme is designed to explore the role and effect of the 2D-visual feature for vehicle position prediction.
+\item \textbf{Image-aided predictive beamforming (I-PB)}: A uni-modal data based scheme that adopts images to predict the vehicle position is designed. {The I-PB scheme is designed to explore the role and effect of the 2D-visual feature for vehicle position prediction.
+Therefore, apart from the absence of data from the other two modalities and their respective NN modules, the image parameters, data processing methods, and network architecture of I-PB are identical to those of MMFF-Net.}

-\item \textbf{Depth map-aided predictive beamforming (D-A-PB)}\footnote{Like the MMFF-Net, the depth map added with Gaussian noise is also used to mimic frequent radar sensing in D-A-PB scheme.}: A uni-modal data based scheme that utilizes depth maps to predict the vehicle position is designed.
-The following processing methods are the same as those in the I-A-PB scheme.
-The D-A-PB scheme is designed to explore the role and effect of the distance feature for vehicle position prediction.
+\item \textbf{Depth map-aided predictive beamforming (D-PB)}: A uni-modal data based scheme that adopts depth maps to predict the vehicle position is designed. {The D-PB scheme is designed to explore the role and effect of the distance feature for vehicle position prediction.
+Similar with I-PB, the only difference between D-PB and MMFF-Net is the absence of CSI and images.}